bsaiamza/address-issuer/README.md

 Digital Identity is the identity use case of verifiable credentials as a implementation of the technology of HyperLedger Indy, HyperLedger URSA and Hyperledger Aries.

-- This use case involves issuing a physical address digital credential.
+- This use case involves issuing digital credential representing a physical address.

 ## Directory structure